 Congrats, Jojo (can I call you Jojo?)!
-The news is out and I’m thrilled that you and Chip are welcoming Baby #5 into your family.
-You are about to make the transition from a regular family to a Large Family.
+The new baby is here and I’m thrilled you and Chip have added Baby #5—a boy!—to your growing family.
+You are making the transition from a regular family to a Large Family.
 Gear up, sister.

 I know having four kids may make you feel like a large family already, but once you have five you move into a new category.
 Five children is when you can be out with HALF your kids and people will stop you to say, “You sure have your hands full.”
 Five children is when people feel compelled to safely assume you’re Catholic or Mormon.
 Five children is when you can’t travel in your average vehicle anymore.
 Five children is when you start having to get to church early just so you can find a pew where your whole family can sit together.